PolarSoft-Technologies/Go-JJC/README.md

 ## 2. With Web Pages (the with_web_pages folder) Module
 This module explains how to serve/render web pages with **Go**.
 This module is very straightforward and easy to understand.

+# Need More Features?
+If you think this repo (or you) needs more feature(s) please kindly create an issue on this repo; we'll go through it and revert to you once it's been implemented.
+Thanks.

+**Enjoy!**